An Open-Admission Animal Shelter

 - Humane law enforcement to address neglect and cruelty to animals.

 - Dog training classes and pet behavior consultations to help pet owners prevent and address behavioral concerns.

 - Humane education programs to teach people of all ages about responsible pet care.

 - Advice for pet-owning renters and links to pet-friendly rental communities.

 When people are looking to rehome their pet, we ensure that they have access to the resources our community offers before they make the decision to surrender their pet to Lollypop Farm.
 Our website refers pet owners to the assistance programs that address issues pet owners might be experiencing.
 We also provide suggestions and resources for re-homing, and offer links to other area animal rescues.

-Lollypop Farm has a managed-intake process, meaning that we encourage those looking to surrender a pet to call us to make an appointment.
-When pet owners ask about surrendering their pet, we take this opportunity to provide information on resources available throughout the community.
-Scheduling appointments also allows us to manage our capacity and the number of animals we are caring for in the shelter.
+Lollypop Farm is here to help and we ask that pet owners contact us before coming to the shelter to surrender your pet.
+We take this opportunity to provide information on resources available throughout the community to help find the best options for the pet and owner, which may include scheduling an appointment to surrender the pet.
+Scheduling appointments allows us to help the communities neediest pets first and to manage the number of animals we are caring for in the shelter.
 If an owner still decides to surrender their pet, we’ll advise them of the potential outcome for their pet and let them make a decision based on that information.